rootyJeon/rootyJeon/README.md

 ## News
 - Sep.
+2025: One paper has been accepted to **NeurIPS 2025 Workshop**!
+- Sep.
 2025: One paper has been accepted to **CoRL 2025 Workshop**!
 - Sep.
 2024: One paper that I participated has been accepted to **NeurIPS 2024** as a **spotlight presentation**!
 - Sep.
 2024: I became a M.S. student of [**ALINLAB, KAIST AI**](https://alinlab.kaist.ac.kr/index.html)!